 The ASA is an online program.
 Courses are eight weeks in length, and there are six sessions each year.
 The ASA is offered in a 100% asynchronous online format, and there is a strong focus on engaging students in a dynamic and interactive online learning format.

-Given that CCG students are primarily working adults, the average program completion is three (3) years, or eighteen (18) eight-week sessions.
+Given that CCG students are primarily working adults, the average program completion is three (3) years, four (4) months (part-time; 20 eight-week sessions), or one (1) year, four (4) months (full-time; 10 eight-week sessions).